Le Beaujolais Nouveau Est Arrivé!

 Since the 1800s, Beaujolais growers have made and drunk early wines to celebrate the end of the harvest.
 Now Beaujolais Nouveau is drunk all over the world, especially in the US, UK, and Japan (where they're mad about it).

-The 1960s saw the start of the obsession with getting the new vintage before anyone else, and what began as a sprint to get the wine to Paris spread to become a race to get bottles to scores of locations across the world.
+The 1960s saw the start of the obsession with getting the new vintage before anyone else.
+At first this was a sprint by vignerons to get their wines to the fashionable bistros of Paris.
+In the 1970s wine critic Alan Hall of the Sunday Times threw down the gauntlet to "bring back the Beaujolais" - starting a fashion to race bottles across the Channel (a tradition which continues to this day).
+The race became so popular it spread to scores of locations across the world.
 It’s now a quirky international event.

 Serious or frivolous?